 On June, 6 – Journalist’s Day in Ukraine, Justice for Journalists Foundation has been awarded a Certificate of Appreciation from the National Union of Journalists of Ukraine and Journalist’s Solidarity Centres for solidarity and significant assistance to Ukrainian journalists during the war.

-Justice for Journalists Foundation in partnership with the National Union of Journalists of Ukraine continues to closely monitor attacks on media workers in Ukraine and documents them daily on the Media Risk Map both on Russian and English languages.
+The Justice for Journalists Foundation, in partnership with the National Union of Journalists of Ukraine continues to monitor attacks on media workers in Ukraine closely and document them daily on the Media Risk Map both in Russian and English languages.
 208 attacks on media workers and news outlets have been recorded since the beginning of the Russian invasion of Ukraine.

 At least nine media workers lost their lives while in the Line of Duty: